How Does Poor Gut Health Affect Your Thyroid Health?

 Your gut is home to 70% of your body's immune system.
 Tissues within the gut store immune cells that attack and produce antibodies against foreign substances such as viruses or bacteria.
 A healthy intestinal lining allows nutrients and other biological substances to be filtered through for use by the body.
 It also serves as a barrier to keep unhealthy substances from passing through, including bacteria, toxins, yeasts, undigested proteins and fats, and other toxins.

-Studies have shown that leaky gut can play a role in the development of autoimmune diseases like Hashimoto’s thyroiditis.
-As gut health becomes more compromised, autoimmune diseases can become more severe.
+Studies have shown that leaky gut can play a role in the development of autoimmune diseases like Hashimoto's thyroiditis.
+As gut health becomes more compromised, autoimmune diseases can becomes more severe.

 A variety of factors can cause leaky gut, including poor diet, chronic stress, infections, dysbiosis (an imbalance in intestinal bacteria), parasites, yeast, prescription drugs, and exposure to environmental toxins.

 - A healthy gut requires a healthy diet.
 Eating a diet high in sugar and processed foods can increase the risk of leaky gut.

 - A deficiency in nutrients can also contribute to leaky gut, especially a deficiency in vitamin D. Other important nutrients for gut health include zinc and vitamin B-6, which maintain intestinal wall integrity and product hydrochloric acid.
 Vitamin A helps build healthy mucosal linings, including the lining of the intestines.
 And the amino acid, L-glutamine, plays a role in the normal repair process of the intestines.